Electric fire engine: Schuyler Wheeler invention

 American inventor Schuyler Wheeler patented an electric fire engine system in the United States in 1885.
 He filed his invention in 1882 and the patent was issued in 1885.
 The system included electrical infrastructure, with electric motor driven water pumps, on a horse-drawn vehicle.
 The fire-engine vehicle was designed with the same general equipment as a regular steam fire engine of the time, but used electrically operated equipment instead of steam power.
 It was designed with an electrical regulator, and a switch for the main electric motor that drove the water pump, that pushed water through the fire-hoses used to put out the fire.

 The electric motor was equipped with several hundred feet of cable carried on a reel.
 The cable attached to a specially designed electrical outlet box that was nearest to the fire.
 The box would be located next to the water plugs throughout the city districts in the manner previously mentioned.
 When the engine was tested, it gave very good results, and is now in use at the factory of the Crocker-Wheeler Electric Company, in Ampere, New Jersey.
 The company claimed that an electric fire engine of the same capacity as a steam fire engine would be more efficient.

 William H. H. Whiting

 William H. H. Whiting was an insurance adjustor and auditor with a special interest in fire prevention.
 Mr. Whiting made improvements to the design of an electric fire engine which was granted a patent (#632,665) in 1899. the principal points are the special combination of motor, a rotary force-pump, controller and safety-valve, and automatic stop-motion.
-Mr Whiting was a prolific inventor throughout his life as was his father and brother.
+Whiting was a prolific inventor throughout his life, as was his father and brother.